KarlLevik/datadiff/README.md

       -t MariaDB -u user2 -p pwd2 -h localhost -P 3306 -d db2 \
       -q "SELECT empid, givenname, familyname FROM employee"

+If there is only one type (-t), host (-h) or port (-P) parameter, then it will assume those should be used for both data sources.

 You can also specify a different configuration file using the -f option:

     ./datadiff -f config.cfg